MeetKothari/Blind75/majorityelement/README.md

 The intuition behind the algorithm is that if an element is the majority element, then it will have a net count of positive occurrences in the array.
 Therefore, if we maintain a count of the current candidate and cancel out all occurrences of other elements with it, the remaining count will be positive if the candidate is the majority element.

+In the code, nums is the input array of integers.
+The algorithm initializes the candidate and count variables to the first element and 0, respectively.
+It then iterates through the array, incrementing the count if the current element is equal to the candidate or decrementing the count otherwise.
+If the count reaches 0, the algorithm sets the current element as the new candidate.
+Finally, it returns the candidate as the majority element.

+The Boyer-Moore voting algorithm has a time complexity of O(n) and a space complexity of O(1), which makes it a very efficient algorithm for finding the majority element in an array.

 Here's the pseudocode for the Boyer-Moore voting algorithm:

 ```